mkikets99/CAHBotDatabase/packs/en/barddispprof/README.md

 | By the age of four, male children already display a preference for _. | 1 |
 | Cowards die many times before their deaths; the valiant never taste _. | 1 |
 | Creepiest ride ever: my Uber driver was _. | 1 |
-| DRILL SERGEANT:
-What the hell are you doing, private?
+| DRILL SERGEANT:What the hell are you doing, private?

 PRIVATE:
 Sir, _, sir! | 1 |